GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ## What is FIDO?

 This section provides an overview of the FIDO Alliance and what they provide.
 The FIDO Alliance is a non-profit industry association of technology vendors publishing MFA specifications and testing and certifying vendor products against those specifications.
 For a technical summary of FIDO2, see the [CISA Secure Cloud Business Applications (SCuBA) Hybrid Identity Solutions Architecture](https://www.cisa.gov/sites/default/files/2023-03/csso-scuba-guidance_document-hybrid_identity_solutions_architecture-2023.03.22-final.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

-FIDO2 is a FIDO specification and a WC3 standard.
+FIDO2 is both a FIDO specification and a WC3 standard.
 1. FIDO Client-to-Authenticator Protocol - A simple protocol for communication between a roaming authenticator (such as a FIDO security key) and another client or platform over USB, Near Field Communication (NFC), or Bluetooth (BT).
 CTAP is a newer version of what was formerly called Universal Second Factor (U2F).
 2. W3C WebAuthn - A W3C standard for javascript Application Programming Interfaces (API) to allow servers to authenticate users through FIDO2 authentication in browsers and devices.
 WebAuthn enables web services to support various FIDO2 authenticator form factors easily.